stvnjacobs/lnl-docs/PITCHME.md

 ---

-The Linode Docs currently total *1011* at the time of writing.
+The Linode Docs currently have a total of **1011** articles at the time of me writing this.

+The topics covered include:
+- The Linode platform
+- Software targeted at Linux servers
+- Deployment tools
+- and more!

 ---